1. SUBMISSION OF MANUSCRIPTS

 If there are any conflicts of interest, authors should disclose them in the manuscript.
 Examples of potential conflicts of interest are financial support from or connections to companies and political pressure from interest groups.
 In particular, all sources of funding applicable to the study should be explicitly stated.

-Authorship credit should be based on the following: 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting of the article or its critical revision for important intellectual content; and 3) final approval of the version to be published.
-Authors should meet these 3 conditions.
+Authorship credit should be based on the following: 1) Substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) Drafting of the article or its critical revision for important intellectual content; 3) Final approval of the version to be published; 4) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Authors should meet these 4 conditions.
 After the initial submission of a manuscript, any changes whatsoever in authorship (adding author(s), deleting author(s), or re-arranging the order of authors) must be explained by a letter to the editor from the authors concerned.
 The content of this letter must be acknowledged and agreed upon by all authors of the paper.

 2.3 Originality and Duplicate Publication